Anastasia Potapova: 2017: Early rise

-She then made her debut at a WTA event, having received a wild card to compete in the qualifying rounds of the Premier Mandatory event in Miami, defeating Maria Sakkari for her first top-100 win before falling to Jana Čepelová in straight sets.
+She then made her WTA Tour debut, after having received a wildcard to compete in the qualifying rounds of the Premier Mandatory event in Miami, defeating Maria Sakkari for her first top-100 win, before falling to Jana Čepelová in straight sets.
 A series of good runs on clay saw her reaching two ITF semifinals in succession, most particularly at the Empire Slovak Open where she was just an inch away from reaching the final, losing 5–7 in the final set against Verónica Cepede Royg, who went on to reach the second week at the French Open.

 Potapova was handed another wildcard, this time into the qualifying draw of Wimbledon.
-She pounced on her chances, steering through all her matches in straight sets to make her Grand Slam main draw debut defeating Elizaveta Kulichkovain the last round.
+She pounced on her chances, steering through all her matches in straight sets to make her major main-draw debut defeating Elizaveta Kulichkova in the last round.
 However, an untimely fall during her first-round match saw her being forced to retire against Tatjana Maria, ending her impressive run.

-It was a bleak stretch of results which followed for Potapova, who reached just one ITF quarterfinal through the remainder of the year.
+It was a bleak stretch of results which followed for Potapova, who reached just one ITF Circuit quarterfinal through the remainder of the year.
 She ended the year ranked 242, with a 20–14 win–loss record and eight top-200 wins.